8513421/starter-hugo-online-course/content/course/example/python.md

 weight: 20
 ---

-Build a foundation in Python.
+Build a foundation in Python. uuuuuu

 <!--more-->